AdobeDocs/certification.en/help/certifications/acs/acs-e-developer.md

 * Experience with transactional messaging, and message delivery on multi-channels
 * Experience with managed packages

-This is the certification for YOU!
+...this is the certification for YOU!

 ![Certification Expert Badge](/help/certifications/assets/expert-badge-small.png)